frizynn/blog/juanlebrero-blog/content/en/posts/train-at-scale/index.md

 ---
-title: "Entrenamiento a Gran Escala: FSDP, QLoRA, y más."
+title: "Large-Scale Training: FSDP, QLoRA, and More"
 date: 2025-01-27T00:00:00Z
 draft: false
 type: post
+language: "en"
 author: "Juan Francisco Lebrero"
 description: ""
-tags: ["LoRA", "QLoRA", "LLMs", "finetuning", "cuantización", "4-bit", "deepspeed", "fsdp", "zero", "precisión", "JAX", "bfloat16", "fp16"]
+tags: ["LoRA", "QLoRA", "LLMs", "finetuning", "quantization", "4-bit", "deepspeed", "fsdp", "zero", "precision", "JAX", "bfloat16", "fp16"]
-categories: ["IA", "LLMs"]
+categories: ["AI", "LLMs"]
 ---

-Para poder entrenar modelos a gran escala, necesitamos entender diversos conceptos que nos van a ayudar a optimizar el rendimiento y la estabilidad del entrenamiento.
-Por eso, en esta guía, vamos a ver conceptos como precisión numérica, paralelización de datos, cuantización, LoRA, y más.
+To train models at large scale, we need to understand various concepts that will help us optimize performance and training stability.
+That's why in this guide, we'll look at concepts like numerical precision, data parallelism, quantization, LoRA, and more.

-## Precisión numérica
+## Numerical Precision

-La elección del formato numérico (FP32, FP16, BF16, FP8, INT8, etc.) constituye uno de los factores más determinantes para el rendimiento, el uso de memoria y la estabilidad del entrenamiento de modelos de gran escala.
-Por eso, es importante entender como funciona la precisión numérica y como afecta al rendimiento de los modelos, lo que se explicará en esta sección.
+The choice of numerical format (FP32, FP16, BF16, FP8, INT8, etc.) constitutes one of the most determining factors for performance, memory usage, and stability of large-scale model training.
+That's why it's important to understand how numerical precision works and how it affects model performance, which will be explained in this section.